blorein-code/blorein-code/README.md

 ### Hi there, I'm Berke.
-I hope u will be spent great time here or u will be find what u need !
+I'm trying to change my software department from .net developer to ios developer.
+You'll see how can I will alteration byself and increase my skills step by step.
+I hope you'll be spent good time on my github profile. !
 How to reach me --> berke-topcu@hotmail.com
 👋